 Willow Creek Community Church started as a whisper in a college classroom in 1972.

-At the time, Bill and some friends were leading a high school youth group in Park Ridge, IL.
-As they began to apply the Acts 2 principles taught by Dr. B, the youth ministry exploded.
-“Kids were coming to faith in Christ,” Bill says, “their lives were being transformed, and they were loving one another with the kind of unconditional love you see described in Acts 2.”
+Bill and some friends were leading a high school youth group in Park Ridge, Illinois at that time, and as they began to apply the Acts 2 principles taught by Dr. B, the number of teens in the group began to skyrocket.
+“Kids were coming to faith in Christ,” Bill says.
+“Their lives were being transformed, and they were loving one another with the kind of unconditional love you see described in Acts 2.”